ruzhnikov/my_vscode_settings/README.md

 ## Description

-My custom settings for VS Code
+My custom settings and keybindings for VS Code